Two SpatRaster objects are compatible (in terms of combining layers) if

-crs, extent and resolution are similar.
-In those cases you can combine the
+the CRS, extent and resolution are similar.
+In those cases you can combine

-This function compares those attributes informing of the results.
-See Solving issues section for minimal guidance.
+This function compares those attributes and reports the results.
+See Resolving differences for minimal guidance.

 Value

-A invisible logical TRUE/FALSE indicating if the SpatRaster objects are
+An invisible logical value indicating whether the SpatRaster

-compatible, plus an informative message flagging the issues found (if any).
+objects are compatible, plus an informative message flagging any issues

 terra equivalent